 Social media has taken the world by storm with a staggering scope and intensity.
 For instance, in the short time since its 2004 launch, the Facebook social network service has attracted upwards of 600 million members.
-By the end of first quarter 2011, it's predicted that about one-tenth of the world's population, including one-quarter of people between the ages of 15 and 64, will be on Facebook.
-Meanwhile, LinkedIn, the business-oriented social networking site, has about 90 million members, and Twitter, the social networking and microblogging service, has about 175 million users.
+LinkedIn, the business-oriented social networking site, has about 90 million members, and Twitter, the social networking and microblogging service, has about 175 million users.

 Even more amazing is the number of hours people are spending on these networks.
-For many under the age of 30, Facebook has replaced television as a primary leisure activity.
+For many, Facebook has replaced television as a primary leisure activity.
 What does this mean to you as a financial professional?
 Social media will be impacting the people in the world of finance that you communicate with on a daily basis, how they interact with you and others, and how they view the world.
 It's unrealistic to think you won't need social media to communicate in your business life.
 It would be like if, 10 years ago, you said that even though everyone has started e-mailing, you planned to continue writing letters on paper as a principal way of communicating with colleagues and other business associates.
 It's just a fact: People will interact more and more using social media.